tri2820/imply/README.md

 ## Imply

 [Imply](https://imply.app) is a platform to host and resolve prediction markets.
-We focus on making prediction markets user-friendly and ready for mass adoption through AI.
+We make prediction markets user-friendly & ready for mass adoption through AI.

 ### Currently working on: